 |Race/Ethnicity||Number of Grads|

-High Performance and Custom Engine Technician/Mechanic appeals to people across the globe.
-About 0.7% of those with this major are international students.
+Americans aren’t the only ones with an interest in High Performance and Custom Engine Technician/Mechanic.
+About 0.4% of those with this major are international students.

 How Much Do High Performance Engine Mechanic Majors Make?

 High Performance and Custom Engine Technician/Mechanic majors often go into careers where salaries can range from $43,730 to $69,320 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to High Performance Engine Mechanic